markekraus/CheatJewelrySkyrimSEMod/README.md

 ## User Guide

-The cheat rings will be automatically added to your inventory.
+The cheat jewelry will be automatically added to your inventory.
 Items > Armor.
-Equip the desired ring and the cheat will be applied.
+Equip the desired amulets, circlets, and/or rings and the cheat(s) will be applied.

+Wearing 2 of the same effect (e.g. wearing both the God Mode amulet and ring) will result in strange behavior.
+Each slot should be a unique cheat.

-If you accidentally sell, drop, or otherwise lose the rings, you can re-add them to your inventory using console commands.
+If you accidentally sell, drop, or otherwise lose the jewelry, you can re-add them to your inventory using console commands.

 ## Compatibility